emitex1/flickr-dashboard/README.md

 # Flickr Dashboard
-A dashboard to analyse images from Flickr
+An interactive dashboard designed to analyze and visualize image data sourced from Flickr.

+## Sub Repositories
 This repository utilizes **Yarn Workspaces** to efficiently manage the monorepo structure.
 It contains two primary sub-projects:

 1. **frontend**: The user interface and client-side logic.